kakke18/pointer-practice/README.md

 There are two types of data strutures using arrays and lists. input.txt is the famous speech of　Martin Luther King, Jr.

+### x_draw
+Because this program is strongly dependent on the execution environment, consider only data structures.

 ## Reference
 [C言語ポインタ完全制覇](https://amazon.co.jp/dp/4774111422/)